awchen/p43/README.md

 `--t interval` is an optional argument that specifies the time interval in seconds between state updates.
 Larger values will enable the plot to be updated in real-time, at the cost of accuracy, while smaller values require more computational power but will result in more accurate state updates (more detail below).    `interval` must be a valid float.

+`-v` is an optimal flag that tells the script to print out the timestamped states of the charges after each update to `STDOUT`.

 Because `matplotlib` is typically not used with live updates, there is no consistent method to cleanly exit from the program, and `SIGINT` is typically ineffective.
 Therefore, the optimal method to exit the program is to kill the program with `CTRL + \`.

 #### Input file format